thegreatape/thegreata.pe-source/_posts/2015-06-03-extracting-testable-javascript-from-jquery-soup.markdown

 ### Inject JS Dependencies

-Our `UserSearch` class now just manages the DOM and delegates the details of actually fetching the search results to its `UserStore`.
+Our `UserSearch` class now only manages the DOM and delegates the details of actually fetching the search results to its `UserStore`.
 Let's rename it to `UserSearchForm` to reflect its new responsibilities and take a look:

 {% highlight coffeescript %}
 {% raw %}